America's Birthday Party in the Quad Cities

 Modern Woodmen Park

-The River Bandits will host the Cedar Rapids Kernels at 6 p.m.
+The River Bandits will host the Peoria Chiefs at 6 p.m.

 In order to view the fireworks from the stadium a ticket will have to be purchased.
 The game is expected to sell out.

 Outside Cooler/Beverages/Food Policy

 Coolers, beverages, food, and pets are NOT allowed.
 Food and beverages will be available for purchase by vendors.